strongloop/strong-globalize/README.md

 Running `slt-globalize -e` over the above `gmain/index.js` will generate these two messages.json.
 Please note that every literal string appears as the first argument of a function call is extracted with its positional information into intl/zz/messages.json.
 In the example here, '/' and 'http://localhost' are included in intl/zz/messages.json, but not in intl/en/messages.json because `strong-globalize` text formatter function is not used with the two literals since they should not be translated.

-Also note that all the translatable message keys are hashed, but the ones not to be translated show up as readable text and are appende to intl/zz/messages.json.
-It can help detect a globalization bug typically done in Pseudo Localization Testing.
+Also note that all the translatable message keys are hashed, but the ones not to be translated show up as readable text and are appended to intl/zz/messages.json.
+It can help detect a globalization bug typically in Pseudo Localization Testing.
 See the [`Pseudo Localization Support`](#pseudo-localization-support) section for more details.

 intl/en/messages.json:
 ```